 Must-know FAQs for tourists visiting the province.

 There are two (2) pharmacies in Alotau Town.
-City Pharmacy is located in the main town CBD area whereas Chemcare Pharmacy is located one street over near the TISA office building.
-Both pharmacies open from about 8:30 AM to 5 PM on weekdays and half-day on Saturdays.
+City Pharmacy is located in the main town CBD area, whereas Chemcare Pharmacy is located one street over near the TISA office building.
+Both pharmacies open from about 8:00 AM to 5 PM on weekdays and half-day on Saturdays.
 Chemcare Pharmacy also opens on Saturdays and Sundays from 9 AM to 1 PM.

 Donations for schools can be dropped off at the Milne Bay Tourism Bureau with instructions or suggestions on how and where they would like the donations distributed.